-If you've been a Stocktrades follower for a reasonable amount of time, you probably know that we really don't suggest investing in cyclical options for the long term.
-However, as one of the best oil producers on the planet, Canadian Natural Resources (TSE:CNQ) is certainly an exception to the rule.
-It is simply one of the best dividend stocks in Canada, and has been for quite some time.
+Suppose you've been a Stocktrades follower for a reasonable amount of time.
+In that case, you probably know that we don't suggest investing in cyclical options for the long term.
+However, as one of the best oil producers on the planet, Canadian Natural Resources (TSE:CNQ) is undoubtedly an exception to the rule.
+It is one of Canada's best dividend stocks, and has been for quite some time.

 If we go back over the last decade, you'll be hard-pressed to find an oil stock that has performed as well as Canadian Natural Resources.